russross/codrilla/api.md

     Generic assignment listings contain the following:

+    *   ID: the ID# of the assignment
     *   Name: the name of the problem
-    *   ID: the ID# of the assignment
     *   Open: timestamp when the problem opens
     *   Close: timestamp when the problem closes
     *   Active: true if the assignment is currently open
     *   ForCredit: false if this assignment is not required

-    For active assignments, the listing also contains the following:
+    The listing also contains the following, which may be blank when not applicable:

     *   Attempts: the number of attempts the student has made on this problem